-Location of site in relation to school/college: St Mary's C of E Primary School is in close proximity to the site.
-Outline of consultation carried out with school/college: No response at the time of submission.
+Location of site in relation to school/college: Camden School for Girls is located within 200m of the site.
+Outline of consultation carried out with school/college: Informed of proposed development.
 Summary of outcome/Main issues raised: N/A

 Civil Aviation Authority/Secretary of State for Defence/Aerodrome Operator consultation (only required for an application for prior approval)